marrero171/my-portfolio/content/_index.md

-I enjoy the challenge of solving the problems that come with making video games, there is a lot to learn from it.
-I also enjoy working in the backend, managing and deciding how the website will handle the flow of data.
-I have been programming games for 5 years and enjoy the process up to the publish phase.
+I enjoy tackling the challenges that come with game development, as each project brings new opportunities to learn and grow.
+I also have a strong interest in backend development, particularly in managing data and designing how information flows through a system.
+With 4 years of experience programming games, I’ve come to value not only the creative process but also the technical journey from early development all the way to publishing.

 ## [Resume](/documents/resume-francisco-marrero.pdf)
 ## [Projects](/projects/)